 Every England qualifying campaign between the 1968 European Championship and 2002 World Cup has so far been reviewed, along with each European Championship tournament they appeared in from 1968 to 2004.
-Ahead of the World Cup next year we will be looking back at past England tournaments if we have not previously done so.
+As a general rule we do not cover events from the past decade in great detail.

 We hope you find something of interest to read here.